electricimp/HTS221/README.md

 ### getDataRate()

-Returns the output data rate (ODR) of the pressure sensor in Hz.
+Returns the output data rate (ODR) of the pressure sensor in Hertz.

 ```squirrel
 local dataRate = tempHumid.getDataRate();
 server.log(dataRate);
 ```

-### read([*callback*])
+### read(*[callback]*)

-The **read()** method returns a relative humidity reading and a temperature reading in °C. The reading result is in the form of a table with the fields *humidity* and *temperature*.
-If an error occurs during the reading the pressure and temperature fields will be null, and the reading table will contain an additional field, *error*, with a description of the error.
+The *read()* method returns a relative humidity reading and a temperature reading in degrees Celsius.
+The reading result is in the form of a table with the fields *humidity* and *temperature*.
+If an error occurs during the reading process, the *humidity* and *temperature* fields will be null; instead the table will contain the field, *error*, with a description of the error.

-If a callback parameter is provided, the reading executes asynchronously, and the results table will be passed to the supplied function as the only parameter.
+If a callback function is provided, the reading executes asynchronously, and the results table will be passed to the supplied function as its only parameter.
 If no callback is provided, the method blocks until the reading has been taken and then returns the results table.

-#### Asynchronous example
+#### Asynchronous Example

 ```squirrel
 tempHumid.read(function(result) {